LemonRiz/game-project/README.md

 Click event for each grid square
     Should not allow repeat clicks
-    Should stop allowing clicks when game is over Should change innerHTML or add image to grid
-    Need to change player from click to click
+    Should stop allowing clicks when game is over Should change innerHTML to add image/emoji to grid Need to change player once html is changed

 Need to be able to declare a winner/draw.

 Keep score
 Reset score
+Maybe a timer?